lzhoang2801/OpCore-Simplify/README.md

 <p> It is not intended for general use or long-term maintenance.
 Users are strongly encouraged to use the official repository here https://github.com/lzhoang2801/OpCore-Simplify for stable and trusted releases. </p>
 <p> This fork includes a proof-of-concept patch to mitigate the exploit.
 If accepted, it should be merged upstream. </p>
 <p>This exploit will be mitigated by adding SHA2 checks. </p>
 <p> This exploit is already in the wild.
-At least 1-3 gits have exploited this vulnerability to inject malicious kexts into the EFI for persistance.</p>
+At least 1-3 gits have exploited this vulnerability to inject malicious kexts into the EFI for persistance.
+And no antivirus can flag such a low level malware, which makes this exploit even more dangerous. </p>